top of page

 1964

 Colonial Service Station opened in May 1964.
 The structure replaced a private dwelling that had been built between 1894 and 1900.
 It was a Phillips 66 station, selling Kenan Oil distributed products.
 Its original manager was Fred Albert.
-Other managers included Johnny Johnson, Hugh (Hew) Wells, and Jim Dawson.
+Other managers included Johnny Johnson, Hugh (Hew) Wells, Fred Albert, and Jim Dawson.

 The Kenan Oil company was established in 1935 by Frank H. Kenan (1912-1996), shortly after he graduated from the University of North Carolina.
 The company became Kenan Transport, a $50 million-a-year Chapel Hill-based petroleum distributor and hauler.
 At one time, it was the largest transportation company in the Southeast.
 Kenan also worked in land development, creating and managing landmark properties.
 He was one of the original directors of the Research Triangle Park.